cavo789/blog/blog/2024/07/23/linux-eza/index.md

 :::note I don't know about you, but I rarely use `ls` without any parameters.
 Almost without thinking, I add `-alh` every time.
 It's become mechanical.
 :::

-And then you'll say to me, well, all you have to do is create an alias `alias ls="ls -alh"`; of course, but let's go further and revisit this ultrabasic command and add some functionality to it.
+And then you'll say to me, well, all you have to do is create an alias `alias ls="ls -alh"`; of course, but let's go further and revisit this basic command and add some functionality to it.

 <!-- truncate -->